Pierre-vh/Fox/lib/Moonshot/Common/Diagnostics/readme.md

 ## The .def files

 The .def files lists every possible diagnostic using macros.
-A diagnostic is definition looks like this:
+A diagnostic is definition looks like this: DIAG(Severity,Id,Text)

-	`DIAG(Severity,Id,Text)`.
-Severity is a DiagSeverity enum member, id is the id of the diagnostic (logic) and text is the text.. yeah.
+	* Severity is a DiagSeverity enum member
+	* id is the id of the diagnostic.
+This is the id used to report the diag.
+	* Text is the diag's text.

 It's that simple.
-The text can have simple tags like `%0` to act like placeholders for arguments.
+The text can have simple tags like %0 to act like placeholders for arguments.
-	Placeholders are removed by a method `addArg`, which replaces the placeholder with a int, a string, anything!
-After processing ,the diagnostic might look like `foo is not a variable name`
+Placeholders are removed by a method addArg, which replaces the placeholder with a int, a string, anything!
+After processing ,the diagnostic "%0 is not a variable name" might look like "foo is not a variable name"

 ## The DiagnosticEngine